Manaus/flattyadmin/README.markdown

 1. Upload the `flattyadmin` folder in this archive to your Symphony 'extensions' folder.

-2. Enable it by selecting the "flatty", choose Enable from the with-selected menu, then click Apply.
+2. Enable it by selecting the "Flatty Admin" extension, choose Enable from the with-selected menu, then click Apply.